 From the set up of Help to Buy being put into action, many significant Builders started selling houses by leasehold.
 When homes were traditionally freehold.
-This had built up to be massively controversial issue overtime from which the Government felt the need to intervene.
+This had built up to be a massively controversial issue over time from which the Government felt the need to intervene.

 Some of the significant housebuilders within the country getting accused of prioritising profit over social conscience.
 They’re doing so by trying to balance the fact homes are needed for families and that shareholders are also tended to; this leads to the media regularly accusing them of ‘Land-Banking’.
-Which is when they own land for a certain period and not build on it due to market conditions not being favourable.
+Which is when they own land for a certain period and do not build on it due to market conditions not being favourable.

 Consolidation within the industry would often mean land gets inherited by Builders and their organisations which come as a leasehold basis.
 However, to appease buyers, they will state that both leasehold and freehold properties are available to appear that they have access to an informed choice.

 The market appeared to be swaying too much towards leasehold for the publics liking.
 Especially when observations of how much profit the Builders had been making off the back of the leases.
 Things became apparent when the Chief Executive of one of the UK’s largest Builders received a bonus of over £100m.
 At that particular moment in time, it was one of the most significant bonuses paid in corporate history.